Encoder Cables: How to Specify the Right Signal Cable

 Specifying Encoder Cables for High Noise Environments

 The right cabling can reduce or suppress noise, delivering strong encoder signals even in a very noisy environment.
 Dynapar recommends some form encoder cable shield for all applications.
 For best performance, each individual wire should be protected.
 The most common type of shielding is a foil jacket with a drain wire.
-Used around the cable, this provides good performance at an economical price.
+Used around the cable, this provides adequate performance at an economical price.
 Braided shielding delivers better performance.

 Another key noise-suppression method is to choose twisted-pair wiring.
 This type of encoder cable cancels inductance and helps prevent cross talk.
 For differential encoder signals, a twisted pair of cables can be used to carry the encoder signal and its complement.
-For a high-frequency, high-speed application, twisted-pair wires individually foil wrapped and collected into a cable protected by a braided-wire shield will provide good performance even in a high-noise environment.
+For a high-frequency, high-speed application, twisted-pair wires individually foil wrapped and collected into a cable protected by a braided-wire shield will provide superior performance even in a high-noise environment.

 Specifying the Right Connector